verhovsky/books-futures-explained/src/6_future_example.md

 >registers interest with the global `Reactor` and no reference is needed.

-We can call this kind of `Future` a "leaf Future", since it's some operation we'll actually wait on and that we can chain operations on which are performed once the leaf future is ready.
+We can call this kind of `Future` a "leaf Future", since it's some operation we'll actually wait on and which we can chain operations on which are performed once the leaf future is ready.

+The reactor we create here will also create **leaf-futures**, accept a waker and call it once the task is finished.

+The task we're implementing is the simplest I could find.
+It's a timer that only spawns a thread and puts it to sleep for a number of seconds we specify when acquiring the leaf-future.

+To be able to run the code here in the browser there is not much real I/O we can do so just pretend that this is actually represents some useful I/O operation for the sake of this example.

 **Our Reactor will look like this:**